Nuvei/nuvei-plugin-shopware-6/README.md

 ## Requirements
 Shopware 6.4.
 Enabled DMN notifications into the merchant account.
-Whitelisted plugin notification URL - site_domain/nuvei_dmn/.
+Public access to the plugin notification URL - site_domain/nuvei_dmn/.

 ## Description
 A Nuvei Simply Connect payment plugin for Shopware 6 with main functionality.